 - The arts are transformative and fundamental to our lives, developing expression and analytic skills in people of all ages.

 - The arts promote social engagement and understanding that connect people of different backgrounds, ethnicities and experiences.

-- The arts are essential to a thriving community, creating a sense of place and fueling social and economic growth.
+- The arts are essential to building communities, creating a sense of place, and fueling social and economic growth.